Keeping your web browser up to date with the latest security improvements is an important step to ensure a safe browsing experience.

 Source: Google Chrome Help — Update Google Chrome

 By default, Microsoft Edge automatically updates when you restart your browser.
 However, should you need to manually download an update, here are the steps.

-- If the About page shows Microsoft Edge is up to date., you don't need to do anything.
+- If the About page shows “Microsoft Edge is up to date,” you don't need to do anything.

-- If the About page shows An update is available.
-Select Download and install to proceed.
-Network charges may apply., select Download and install.
-Microsoft Edge will download the update an apply it the next time you restart Microsoft Edge.
+- If the About page shows “An update is available,” select Download and install.
+Microsoft Edge will download the update and apply it the next time you restart Microsoft Edge.

-- If the About page shows To finish updating, restart Microsoft Edge., select Restart.
+- If the About page shows “To finish updating, restart Microsoft Edge,” select Restart.
 The update is already downloaded and all you need to do is restart the browser for it to be applied.

-By default, Firefox updates automatically.
+By default, Firefox fetches updates automatically.
 You can always update manually, in which case an update is downloaded but not installed until you restart Firefox.

 - The About Firefox window opens.
 Firefox will check for updates and download them automatically.

 - If an update is available, when the download is complete, click Restart to Update Firefox.